 Sheepadoodles also by nature should enjoy water and swimming, although some dogs individual personality leads them to dislike water.
 Sheepadoodles will play hard, but they also love to crash hard.
 Don't be surprised for a Sheepadoodle to curl up for a nice hard nap around the house (or in your lap!) after play time.

 11. How easy are they to train?

-Sheepadoodles are by nature very intelligent, and they long to please their people.
-They are quick learners, and with the right training and positive reinforcement they will pick up house breaking and commands.
-We highly recommend every puppy go through doggie obedience classes, and often you as the owner are the one that will learn the most from the classes!
+When properly bred from the ideal parents, Sheepadoodles are by nature very intelligent and they long to please their people.
+They are quick learners, and with the right training and positive reinforcement they will pick up housebreaking and commands.
+We highly recommend every puppy go through doggie obedience classes, and often you as the owner are the ones that will learn the most from the classes!
 An understanding of best practice with dog training will set both you and your Sheepadoodle up for the best scenario to have a happy and positive human to doggie relationship.

 Check out this video of Snow, one of the Sheepadoodles from our farm in a competition:

 Put all this together and you can see why we believe that Sheepadoodles are the best dogs around!
 The real question to ask yourself now is: why don't I have a Sheepadoodle yet?